Old Sparky: Ohio

-Ohio was the second state to adopt the electric chair as a means of execution, executing 315 people between 1897 and its last use was in 1963.
+Ohio was the second state to adopt the electric chair as a means of execution, executing 315 people between 1897 and 1963.
 The state stopped using the electric chair in 2001, and now exclusively utilizes lethal injection in executions.
 Ohio's Old Sparky is now a museum exhibit in the Ohio State Reformatory.

 South Carolina

 The state installed the "Old Sparky" in 1912 at the Central Correctional Institution (CCI) in Columbia.
-In 1944 it was used to execute 14-year-old George Stinney, the youngest person to be sentenced to death in the United States for more than a century.In 1990, the chair was relocated to the newly built Broad River Correctional Institution and was used to execute Donald Henry Gaskins, the first white defendant to be executed for the murder of a black person in South Carolina history.
+In 1944 it was used to execute 14-year-old George Stinney, the youngest person to be sentenced to death in the United States for more than a century.
+In 1990, the chair was relocated to the newly built Broad River Correctional Institution and was used to execute serial killer Donald Henry Gaskins, the first white defendant to be executed for the murder of a black person in South Carolina history.
 Today, It is still managed by the South Carolina Department of Corrections, and is the oldest electric chair still online in the world.

 In 1997, all death row inmates were relocated from Broad River to the Lieber Correctional Institution.
 The move provided better management controls and ensured correctional staff who dealt with condemned prisoners on a daily basis were not the same officers given the responsibility of carrying out capital punishment.

 The most recent use of "Old Sparky" was on June 21, 2008 when convicted murderer James Earl Reed opted for this method of execution.

 Under Act 43 of 2021, the electric chair is now the primary method of execution, although the prisoner can still choose the firing squad or lethal injection.